douglastkaiser/kaiserlift/client/README.md

 ## Rebuild locally
 1. Install the build backend with `pip install build` or `uv`.
 2. Run `python -m build` (or `uv build`) from the repository root.
-3. Copy `dist/kaiserlift-<VERSION>-py3-none-any.whl` to this directory as `kaiserlift.whl` if you need a local copy.
+3. Copy `dist/kaiserlift-<VERSION>-py3-none-any.whl` to this directory, renaming it to `kaiserlift.whl`.